 Is Allstate a good choice for home insurance?

 Allstate is a solid choice for home insurance if you're willing to pay above-average rates for above-average service.
 Its sheer size as a major insurer makes it a convenient choice almost anywhere, but it's best to consider it alongside three or four other insurance providers when you shop for coverage.
-Read more to see our recommendations on home insurance.

 Does Allstate insure homes in Florida?